F1PFC/TTN_GPS_Tracker/Readme.md

 Testing the LoRa device
 -----------------------

-It is important to test that the LoRa device is connected correctly working before running the TTN\_GPS\_Tracker code.
+It is also important to test that the LoRa device is connected correctly working before running the TTN\_GPS\_Tracker code.

 Load the LoRa\_Module\_Test\_868Mhz.ino program into the Arduino IDE, do